ConGeo: Robust Cross-view Geo-localization across Ground View Variations: Visualization Results

 In Fig.~\ref{sfig:activation}, there are comparisons between the baseline and the proposed ConGeo on the North-aligned setting and the limited FoV setting.
 Compared with the baseline, the activation areas of ConGeo focus more on the coherent semantic objects across views.
 For example, in the first example (the first two rows), the activation areas of ConGeo (the second row) are mostly on the building along the road while for the baseline model (the first row), the attention is misleading (on the sky).
 This problem will be severe when FoV=$90^\circ$, the activation areas of the baseline model are distributed on the sky.
 In addition, we observe that ConGeo alleviates the model's over-reliance on spatial correspondence.
 For example, from the third example, we can see that the baseline model mostly relies on the road structure to match the full-view panorama with the aerial view image.
 When the spatial correspondence is broken as in the FoV images, the model fails to find the cues merely based on the learned geometric structure.
 However, for ConGeo, with the help of semantic content, the model learns to retrieve the aerial image with the incomplete geometric structure.
 The activation map analysis further confirms that ConGeo is more robust to view variations.

-\subsection{Failure Cases: What kind of samples are more sensitive?}
+\subsection{Failure Cases: What Kind of Samples Are More Sensitive?}

 Our method may fail when very limited information is provided in the query image.
 The first case is that the query image is of a very small FoV.
 As can be seen from Table~\ref{tab: fov} of the main paper, the retrieval performance under very limited FoV (\textit{e.g.} 70$^{\circ}$) is significantly lower than other settings.
 The second case is that the query image contains merely single and common layouts.
-As we mentioned in the \textit{Limitations} Section in the main paper, some samples exhibit greater sensitivity to the robustness test, making it more challenging for the model to uphold its robustness on such samples.
+Some samples exhibit greater sensitivity to the robustness test, making it more challenging for the model to uphold its robustness on such samples.
 The model will struggle to distinguish the corresponding aerial image from similar counterparts given common layouts.

-We show the examples on the right part of Fig.~\ref{sfig:distribution} when the rank of ground truth annotations are 1, 4000, and 8000.
-In general, when the query image only contains less discriminative grass or trees, the similarity score of the ground truth aerial image may be drowned in other similar candidates.
+We show the examples on the right part of Fig.~\ref{sfig:distribution} when the rank of ground truth annotations are 14,000, and 8,000.
+In general, when the query image only contains grass or trees, the similarity score of the ground truth aerial image may be drowned in other similar candidates.
 Analysing the sensitivity of different samples can also help improve model robustness and can be an interesting direction for future research.